PingOne

 Steps

 The specifics of DNS configuration depend on your DNS manager.
-We recommend that you wait at least one hour for the DNS changes to propagate through the internet, although it can take up to 24 hours.
+We recommend that you wait at least 1 hour for the DNS changes to propagate through the internet, although it can take up to 24 hours.

 Verifying the trusted email domain